CrowdStrike/Identity-Protection/Licensing/Identity Protection Licensing Script - V3/README.md

 * Local Admin is ONLY required if you are running on a member server and ActiveDirectory tools are not installed (script will handle this error case and inform you).

 Guidance:
-* If you will be adding in your Azure tenant to Falcon Identity, this script will prompt for your Azure credentials and obtain the total count for active accounts that live in Azure only (not domain synchronized)
+* If you will be adding your Azure tenant to Falcon Identity, this script will prompt for your Azure credentials and count both native and hybrid accounts.
+If you run the script from a AD domain-joined machine and obtains on-prem AD users too, the script ensures that hybrid users are not counted twice and adjusts the final total by removing duplicates.
-* If you havea single forest, with a single domain, you run it once.
+* If you have a single forest, with a single domain, you run it once.
-* If you havea single forest, with multiple domains, you can run it once and the entire forest will be covered.
+* If you have a single forest, with multiple domains, you can run it once and the entire forest will be covered.
-* If you have multiple forests, you should run the script once per-forest.
+* If you have multiple forests, you should run the script once per-forest and add the totals.

 ## Running the Script
-* Download a copy of the latest PowerShell .ps1 script.
+* Download a copy of the latest script in this directory script.
   * Save the script and run interactively from a PowerShell Window.
   * You may need to change the PS execution policy, using the command:

   `set-executionpolicy unrestricted`

+* Alternatively, copy and paste the script contents into a Powershell window.
+However, please ensure that the script is copied into one line, otherwise the script will not run.

 ## Troubleshooting
 A file called `cs_script_output.txt` will be created when you run the script, so if you have any issues you can obtain that file and send to your Crowdstrike representative for support.